NoharEddala/Electronic_Load_FuelCell/README.md

 ## 👨‍🔬 My Contribution
 I was responsible for **end-to-end development**:
 - Designed analog and digital hardware circuits
+- Created PCB layout and validated EMC performance
+- Soldered SMD and THT components
 - Developed firmware for current control and data acquisition
-- Created PCB layout and validated EMC performance
 - Documented and tested the final product

 ---